Course enrolment FAQs for students

 Watch your MyNAIT newsfeed for announcements on your course enrolment method.

 What program delivery methods are available?

-As we prepare for the 2021-22 academic year, these are program delivery modes currently being offered:
+These are program delivery modes currently being offered:

 How will courses be delivered?